East Wanneroo District Structure Plan

 Main Roads WA will undertake the MRS amendment to create the reserve for the Whiteman Yanchep Highway and the WAPC will be responsible for reserving the land necessary for the Parks and Recreation areas and Integrator Arterial Roads.

-Where land is identified as containing potential Parks and Recreation reserves and/or high schools, proponents undertaking local structure planning are responsible for requesting the appropriate amendments to the MRS. For more information, please refer to Clause 2.2.1 of Part 1 of the draft DSP.
+Where land is identified as containing potential Parks and Recreation reserves and/or high schools, proponents undertaking local structure planning are responsible for requesting the appropriate amendments to the MRS. For more information, please refer to Clause 2.2.1 of Part 1 of the East Wanneroo District Structure Plan.

 The land can remain in private ownership until it is needed for its reserved purpose.
 At the time of acquisition, an independent land valuer will carry out a valuation of the land to be acquired.
 The details of this process are explained in detail in the leaflet: Your Property and the Metropolitan Region Scheme.

-Large parts of the DSP are currently zoned Urban Deferred under the Metropolitan Region Scheme (MRS).
+Large parts of the district structure plan are currently zoned Urban Deferred under the Metropolitan Region Scheme (MRS).
 Urbanisation of the area is expected to occur with the extension of existing water, wastewater and electricity services from the serviced urban areas to the west.
-This means that the areas zoned Urban Deferred are likely to be developed in advance of areas which are currently zoned Rural under the MRS.
+This means that the areas zoned Urban Deferred are likely to be developed in advance of areas which are currently zoned Rural.